 GABA (GAMMA-AMINOBUTYRIC ACID) Side Effects & Safety

-Guar gum is LIKELY SAFE for most people when taken with at least 8 ounces of liquid.
+Guar gum is LIKELY SAFE for most people when taken by mouth with at least 8 ounces of liquid.
 The water is important because it reduces the chance of choking or developing a blockage in the intestine.

 Side effects include increased gas production, diarrhea, and loose stools.
 These side effects usually decrease or disappear after several days of use.
 High doses of guar gum or not drinking enough fluid with the dose of guar gum can cause blockage of the esophagus and the intestines.